Can images help recognize entities? A study of the role of images for Multimodal NER: Introduction

 \section{Introduction}

-Traditional NER on social platforms has been studied mainly under the perspective of text \citep{strauss2016results, derczynski2017results, aguilar2019named}.
-With the increase in popularity of platforms like Twitter, Instagram, and Snapchat, which allow users to create multimedia posts, images and text are frequently used together.
-This trend opens up the idea of using images to improve current NER systems.
-Given a pair of text and image, the goal of the MNER task is to identify and classify named entities in the text.
+Traditional Named Entity Recognition(NER) on social platforms has been studied mainly using text \citep{strauss2016results, derczynski2017results, aguilar2019named}.
+With the increase in popularity of platforms like Twitter, Instagram, and Snapchat, where users can create multimedia posts, images and text are frequently used together.
+This trend enables the use of images to improve current NER systems.
+Given a pair of text and image, the Multimodal NER(MNER) task's goal is to identify and classify named entities in the text.

-Current work in MNER mainly focuses on aligning words with image regions and fusing textual information and visual context.
-Recent successful architectures for MNER rely on attention mechanisms combined with different fusion techniques \citep{moon2018multimodal, zhang2018adaptive, lu2018visual, arshad2019aiding, asgari2020multimodal}.
-However, we have found that incorporating images in MNER is not trivial, especially in the presence of a strong text-based model.
-There are two critical but often neglected aspects in the prior art: the relatedness between named entities and images, and the semantic richness of the information coming from images.
-Named entities are specific since they are instances of general entities.
+Current work in MNER mainly focuses on the alignment between words and image regions and the fusion of textual information and visual context.
+Recent successful architectures for MNER mainly rely on attention mechanisms combined with different fusion techniques \citep{moon2018multimodal, zhang2018adaptive, lu2018visual, arshad2019aiding, asgari2020multimodal, yu-etal-2020-improving}.
+However, we observe that incorporating images in MNER is not trivial.
+There are two critical but often neglected aspects in the prior art: The first is the assumption that images and text are aligned.
+As discussed in \cite{lu2018visual}, MNER models are sensitive to errors when images are added to convey irony or abstract concepts instead of illustrating what is in the text.
+The second aspect is the semantic density \citep{desai2020virtex} of the visual context information.
+Named entities are too specific since they are instances of general entities.
 On the contrary, the information provided by automatic image processing models is too general.
 For example, MNER models frequently use the output of convolutional neural networks (CNNs) trained on image classification tasks as the image's representation.
-Linking such specific entities with more generic information from images demands a big leap from the models to fill in the semantic gap.
-In addition, we also speculate that MNER would benefit more from semantic understanding models like image captioning, as opposed to image classification.
+Linking such specific entities with more general information from images demands a giant leap for the models to fill in the semantic gap.
+Thus, we speculate that MNER would benefit more from semantically dense learning signals like image captions instead of image classification.